JesterChenpw/TOTK-Master-Mode/Options/README.md

 #### Master Mode Health Regen

-- Experimental, still WIP and values aren't permanent
+- Every enemy above 200 MAX HP heals constantly, until it healed a total of 1x its MAX HP.
+The heal is the following:
-- Every entity (except for Link) above 200 max HP heals by 1% max HP every 6 seconds
+- - For enemies below 5,000 MAX HP, 1% MAX HP every 3 seconds
+- - For enemies below 10,000 MAX HP, 0.5% MAX HP every 3 seconds
+- - For enemies below 15,000 MAX HP, 0.33% MAX HP every 3 seconds
+- - For enemies below 20,001 MAX HP, 0.25% MAX HP every 3 seconds

 To install, add this mod to your mod folder, it should be compatible with every other mod (1.1.0 only atm)

-#### Master Mode Demon King's Army
+#### Master Mode Spicy Ending

-- Custom and way harder Demon King's Army
+- Custom harder Demon King's Army without sages
+- Forced Boss Rush (with harder bosses) regardless of if you beat them before
+- Harder Demon King Ganondorf

 To install, copy paste romfs over the romfs of the Master Mode Core mod.